peterjc/thapbi-pict/docs/examples/woody_hosts/assess.rst

 --------------------------------------

-Provided they follow the expected naming convention, if you include your control files ``*.known.tsv`` as one of the pipeline inputs, it will call the classifier assessment (at sample level) after runing the classifier and producing the main reports:
+Provided they follow the expected naming convention, if you include your control files ``*.known.tsv`` as one of the pipeline inputs, it will call the classifier assessment after runing the classifier and producing the main
+reports:

 .. code:: console